Business, employee, office

 Our ambition

-Our Code of Conduct (Our Code) brings our values to life so we can make the right choices every day.
+Our Code of Conduct (Our Code) brings the core values in Our Charter to life so we can make the right choices every day.
 It applies to everyone who works for us, with us or on our behalf.
 To ensure all employees and contractors understand how Our Code applies, regular training is undertaken.
 There are consequences for breaching Our Code and we encourage people to speak up where a decision or action is not in line with Our Code or Our Charter.

 Our approach and position